Back to Blog

 Wait 30 business days

-They're required to respond within 30 business days.
-If they don't, follow up.
-If they refuse or over-redact, you can appeal to the Information and Privacy Commissioner.
+They are required to respond within 30 business days.
+If they do not, follow up.

 Contract expiring in 12 months?

 Start relationship building now.
 Request an informational meeting.
 Offer insights on industry trends.
-Don't pitch, position.
+Do not pitch, position.

 Found a sole-source competitor?